The Challenge of Server Hardening

 Understanding Your Overall Compliance Posture

 One of the functions of BigFix Compliance, in addition to auditing and enforcing hardening elements, is to provide a view of your overall compliance.
 It provides a dedicated reporting engine that periodically collates all the audit results from your endpoints into a set of graphs and reports that show trends.
-Using the dashboard and reports, management, application teams, and auditors can quickly understand the state of endpoint compliance across the enterprise.
+Using the dashboard and reports, management, application teams, and auditors can quickly understand the state of endpoint security and compliance across the enterprise.

 The Compliance Analytics and Reporting engine provides a variety of report views.
 The Compliance Overview report shown in Figure 1 allow authorized report consumers to quickly drill down into any compliance aspects of interest.
 Role Based Access Controls (RBAC) insure that users are only allowed to see compliance data that fits their job role.